Photo Gallery: Eclectic Contemporary Home

 See a stunning mix of styles.

-In the kitchen, birch cabinets get a modern finish with grey stain.
-Delicate glass industrial pendant lights have an edgy vibe.
-Honed limestone floors and Carrara marble backsplash and counters add luxury and shine, while Betsy’s collection of Egyptian pottery layers in an artisanal organic feel.
+In this kitchen, birch cabinets get a modern finish with grey stain.
+Honed limestone floors and Carrara marble backsplash and counters add luxury and shine, while homeowner Betsy Aziz’s collection of Egyptian pottery layers in an artisanal organic feel.

 A striking salvaged windmill complements the Douglas fir table and bistro-style chairs in this eat-in kitchen.
-“I saw the windmill, and two years later no one had bought it, so I decided to find a place for it,” says Betsy.
-Connie had the builder move the kitchen shelves over 6 inches to allow space for it.
+“I saw the windmill, and two years later no one had bought it, so I decided to find a place for it,” says owner Betsy Aziz.
+Designer Connie Braemer had the builder move the kitchen shelves over 6 inches to allow space for it.

 Punctured-tin light fixtures made in Cairo were rewired and hung asymmetrically over the dining table for a loose, romantic effect.
 Low-key chairs (covered in silk velvet) keep the sight lines open around the rosewood and hammered-nickel dining table.
 The buffet, an unexpected office credenza in silver lacquer, completes the vintage look.
 The walls were painted with a faint, distressed Saz-style motif.

 A unique wall treatment casts a soft glow on the room.

 Limed-oak panelling and coffered ceilings set on a 45-degree angle put an of-the-moment spin on design elements inspired by English Regency homes.
 To offset the ceiling, the room’s furnishings are symmetrically arranged.
 The hand-scraped oak flooring in a warm coffee brown anchors the light neutrals.